 I designed two complementary actions:

-Copy as markdown copies the current page’s content to the clipboard in one click — the fastest path from docs to LLM prompt.
+Copy for LLM copies the current page’s content to the clipboard in one click — the fastest path from docs to LLM prompt.
 View markdown opens the raw markdown in a new tab, letting users preview and selectively copy sections before pasting.

 Each action includes confirmation feedback so users know it worked.
-The copy action shows a toast; the view action opens the new tab immediately, which is its own confirmation.
+The copy action shows a toast — essential for keyboard users who can’t see a cursor change.
+The view action carries an aria-label noting it opens in a new tab, which serves as its own confirmation.

 Markdown conversion quality